What to Do if DCF Comes to Your Door

 So, do I let them in or not?

 Sometimes they will be satisfied with viewing the children at the window or door.
 You should ask them if that will satisfy the purpose of their visit (without allowing them to see any children yet.)
 If it does, you cautiously bring the children within viewing distance, and have them go hide somewhere quickly.

 Most of us are very understandably intimidated when people with guns order us to do something.
 Just remember, that it is mostly a bluff, including most claims that it is an emergency.
 Find all the courage you can in your soul, and stand your ground.
 Do not let them in, until you are SURE that they are entitled to enter.

 There is a lot of further information below on how to make that decision.
 Don't make it hastily.

-If they insist on entry or they'll break your door down, you unlock the door, state your protest that you do not give permission to enter, and that they do so at their own risk of a civil rights lawsuit.
+If they insist on entry or they'll break your door down, you unlock the door, state your protest that you do not give permission to enter, (so it is clearly on the recording) and that they do so at their own risk of a civil rights lawsuit.
 Also, you are recording every word and move they make.

 4. Who are You Dealing With?